 Introduction to Using Conversation Analysis to Study Health Care Encounters

-2 days (approximately 12 hours teaching including lectures, small group or partner work, practical tasks and exercises).
+2 days (approximately 12 hours teaching including lectures, an extended small group practicum, partner work, and individual exercises).

 Registration will start at 9am on the first day, the course will finish by 4pm on the final day.